tschaumburg/FastBarcodeScanner/README.md

 (Caveat: one thing you'll notice is that the app doesn't re-focus during scanning, so you'll need to keep a fairly constant scanning distance.
 This makes scanning faster and smoother - no time wasted re-focusing - but requires a fairly rigid scanning setup.
 It's easily changed in your own app)

-Using the fastbarcodescanner.aar library
+##Using the fastbarcodescanner.aar library

-The fastbarcodescanner.aar library has a very simple interface.
-Here's how you use it:
+The fastbarcodescanner.aar library has a very simple API:

 1. Instantiate a FastBarcodeScanner using one of the following constructors (depending on the Android version you're running):

    Android Lollipop (API level 21) or later:

     FastBarcodeScanner fbs = new FastBarcodeScanner(activity); // scan without any on-screen preview FastBarcodeScanner fbs = new FastBarcodeScanner(activity, textureView); // scan with preview displayed in textureView

    Earlier Android versions:

     FastBarcodeScanner fbs = new FastBarcodeScanner(activity, surfaceView); // scan with preview displayed in surfaceView

 2. Start scanning:

     fbs.StartScan(
-       new BarcodeListener {
+       new BarcodeDetectedListener {
           @override
-          onBarcodeFound(
+          onBarcodeAvailable(String barcode) {
+             ...*(see below)*
+          }
+          @override
+          onError(Exception error) {
+             ...*(see below)*
+          }
+       },
+       handler
+    );

+3. The code in onBarcodeAvailable() and onError() above will be called using the thread wrapped by the handler parameter.
+What you do with the barcode is up to you - the FastBarcodeScanner is already busily looking for the next barcode on its own, internal thread.

+4. When you're done, simply call stopScan():

+    fbs.stopScan();

+   This will stop all the internal threads, and (most importantly) free the camera

+5. A well-behaved app will implement onPause() and onResume() to call stopScan() and startScan(), thus freeing e.g. the camera for use by other apps.